 Giving good back to the community through grantmaking is how we fulfill our mission.
 BGCF and its affiliates award more than $400,000 competitive grant making dollars each year to organizations serving the needs of communities in Central and Appalachia Kentucky.

 Below is a list of annual grant opportunities made possible by various funds at Blue Grass Community Foundation.
-Interested applicants must register with our Online Application Portal to access the application and apply for a grant.
 Please contact Kristen Tidwell with any questions.

 To stay updated on BGCF grant opportunities, sign up for GrantStation Insider – a free, weekly e-newsletter with links to national and local grant opportunities, as well as useful, current news for Kentucky nonprofits.